AriaSalvatrice/AriaModules/plans.md

 - Meant to be operated with the mouse or touch, not from CV or MIDI.
 - Form factors offered: Wheel (pitchbend/modulation), XY Pad, Joystick (Travel constrained to a circle shape).
 - They can spring back, and you can tweak the tension of the spring in each direction.
+- Latch feature: if you push a controller up to the edge, it locks in position, until you push the release button or grab the controller again.
 - In pitchbend mode, you can set bend up and down range separately.
 - You can quantize input, and you can tell the pitchbend to aim for _n_ scale degrees above/below within the current scale/chord.
 - You can also quantize output for a stepped glissando.